ParisNeo/ollama_proxy_server/README.md

   -v ./ollama_proxy.db:/home/app/ollama_proxy.db \
   ollama-proxy-server
 ```
-This command mounts a local SQLite database file for persistence.
-The container will automatically run database migrations on startup.

-## Configuration

-Configuration is managed via environment variables, documented in `.env.example`.
-Key settings include `OLLAMA_SERVERS`, `DATABASE_URL`, `REDIS_URL`, `RATE_LIMIT_REQUESTS`, and `ALLOWED_IPS`/`DENIED_IPS`.

-## Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and open a pull request.
+---

 ## License

 This project is licensed under the Apache License 2.0.
-See the `LICENSE` file for details.
+Feel free to use, modify, and distribute.